onap/integration/docs/docs_vFW_CNF_CDS.rst

 ::

   # Go into naming service database pod
-  kubectl -n onap exec -it $(kubectl -n onap get pods --no-headers | grep onap-sdnc-nengdb-0 | cut -d" " -f1) bash
+  kubectl -n onap exec -it onap-sdnc-nengdb-0 bash

   # Delete entries from EXTERNAL_INTERFACE table
   mysql -unenguser -pnenguser123 nengdb -e 'delete from EXTERNAL_INTERFACE;'

+.. note:: The required credentials can be retrieved with instruction `Retrieving logins and passwords of ONAP components`_

 PART 2 - Installation of managed Kubernetes cluster
 ---------------------------------------------------